 Bus Stop Accessibility Improvement Program

-The Bus Stop Accessibility Improvement Program involves upgrading the bus stop network to provide improved accessibility, ensuring all bus stops in Brisbane meet accessibility requirements by 2022.
-The program helps to achieve Council’s Brisbane Vision 2031 which aims to provide a safe, accessible and well-connected city for everyone.
+The Bus Stop Accessibility Improvement Program (BSAIP) involves upgrading Brisbane's bus stops to ensure they are accessible to people of all abilities.
+The BSAIP aims to ensure all bus stops meet accessibility requirements by 2022, and contributes to achieving Brisbane City Council's Brisbane Vision 2031 in providing a safe, accessible and well-connected city for everyone.

 |Address||Various locations across Brisbane|

 |Project outcome||A rolling program of works aimed at improving accessibility at bus stops across Brisbane City Council’s network.
 The program aims to increase accessibility, safety and connectivity for everyone.|

 Bus stop upgrades are designed to ensure our city's bus services are accessible for all residents and visitors, including those with disabilities, short and long-term injuries affecting their mobility, the young and elderly, and parents with prams.

 The BSAIP also forms part of Council's legal obligation to be compliant with the Disability Discrimination Act 1992 and the Disability Standards for Accessible Public Transport 2002.